Move-In Checklist

 Residence Hall-Specific Items

-Before diving into this list, an important reminder is that everyone is different when it comes to moving into a residence hall.
+Before diving into this list, an important reminder is that everyone is different when it comes to moving into a Residence Hall.
 (I often joke that one of my roommates brought an entire house—a stark contrast to the other who brought just two duffel bags.)
 Be prepared to realize that you may have overpacked, or that you’ve forgotten items at home and now have to purchase them at school or have them shipped to you.
 It happens to everybody.

 Now, on to the list!
-While these items aren’t limited to those living on campus, they are suggested with the residence hall living experience in mind.
+While these items aren’t limited to those living on campus, they are suggested with the Residence Hall living experience in mind.

 1. Water Pitcher